EU fears spread of nuclear arms as US readies to quit pact

 “I see it not only with concern but with regret that the INF should belong to the past,” said Austrian Foreign Minister Karin Kneissel.
 “You can negotiate a free trade agreement in five years but disarmament negotiations, they absorb generations of negotiators.
 Sometimes you have 40 years of negotiations going on.”

-Ministers from the Baltic countries close to Russia’s borders — Lithuania, Latvia and Estonia — were mostly in support of the U.S. move and clearly blame Russia.
+Ministers from the Baltic countries close to Russia’s borders — Lithuania, Latvia and Estonia — were mostly in support of the U.S. move and blame Russia.

 Lithuanian Foreign Minister Linas Antanas Linkevicius said that losing such a treaty always means “less stability, more uncertainty, definitely it’s bad.
 But I’m saying what is the option, what is the recipe to say that countries must comply (with) the agreements they made?”